denten-books/plain-text/2-surface.md

 century, the screen emerged to simulate a measure of legibility lost in the transition.

-The seeming immateriality of digital media entails real-world effects: the costs of replication plummet, for example.
-Computational text can be copied effortlessly, with minimal cost, and with near-perfect fidelity.
-Hyper-reproducibility of the sort was unthinkable for most of the twentieth century.
-The machine allows for rapid remediation.
-Lowered costs of copying further reduce barriers to access and conveyance.
-Symbols that adhere lightly to their medium are easy to store and to transport.
-Witness the rise of massive, global public knowledge projects like online search engines and encyclopedias as a direct consequence.
-Such projects unfold the logic of immateriality, which moves towards totalizing archives and universal accessibility.[^ln1-google] When representation appears to weigh nothing, one imagines a weightless totality of all representation, available immediately and everywhere.
-The perceived weightlessness of text has other side-effects as well.
-For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation and weakening traditional controls like censorship and intellectual property rights.

-Yet, despite the appearances, the sign does not and cannot exist in a vacuum.
-Rather, the symbol splits in two: with one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into the hefty and hidden material contingencies of the device.
-The material substrates of computational text likewise carry real-world affordances and consequences.
-They are first and foremost hidden from view.
-Drives and tapes reside inside of black or aluminum boxes.
-If only because they carry electrical current and have the potential to catch fire, they are regulated.
-They contain heavy and rare metals, often hazardous if touched or ingested.
-The computational part of the sign is sealed in miniaturized containers that prevent access and to resist tempering.
-These are but some of the realities of material text.
-It is text intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

-[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
-See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker2001, 145].

 ## WYSINAWYG (What You See Is Not Always What You Get)

-Give an account of a pixel's passage from keystroke to ink or pixel.
-The vast machinery that brings literature to life hides from the reader's view.
-Literature conceals.
-Even on the level of stylistics, writing well is meant to evoke a sense of ease where it is usually the product of painstaking labor.
-Let us hold on to that intuition for the duration of this chapter: writing conceals labor.

-In answer, I offer the following three historical preconditions for digital textuality.
+Where does computed text reside?
+I offer the following three historical preconditions for digital textuality.
 They are not meant as history, but rather as signposts to mark the journey ahead.
 The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on the screen, in the same guise, but also, as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln1-denning]

-As we embark to explore the consequences of simulated text, I propose we keep the following three landmark mechanisms in view as signpost along our journey:
+As we embark to explore the consequences of computed, simulted text, I propose we keep the following three landmark mechanisms in view as signpost along our
-Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
+journey: Goldberg's Controller, the IBM MT/SC, and Engelbart's Time Fob.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
 The last of these belongs to what Peter Denning calls the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text today.
 These devices tell us a story of a fracture.
 Through them, a part of the sign fades from view as an arrangement of magnetic charge and floating gate.
 Another part appears as flicker of the cathode ray and the flow of the liquid crystal.

 ### A. Removable storage media and automation, 1725--1964.[^ln1-loom]